 I have suggested that new mobile digital media is using technologic affordances to add new informational layers to the physical worlds, extending notions of space and place.
 Undoubtedly, it raises anxiety as the “world embraces ubiquitous computing despite its unintended consequences” (McCollough, p.
 27), questioning the legitimacy and authenticity of the newly created hybrid spaces.
 McCollough observed, “If you can do anything, anytime, anyplace, then in a sense you are nowhere’ (p.
 17).

-Nonetheless, Lemos asserts that locative media is not seeking to overcome the real, or to put an end in physical places.
+Nonetheless, Lemos asserts that locative media is not seeking to overcome the real or to put an end to physical places.
 Instead, It “put the emphasis on control, territorialization [and] production of content bound to objects and places” (2010, p.
 409).
-According to him, this movement is transforming the meaning of concepts like territory, place, mobility, community, temporality and maps.
-Indeed, mapping with digital devices are given new tools for reinforcing communities, the appropriation of places and new territorialities.
+According to him, this movement is transforming the meaning of concepts like territory, place, mobility, community, temporality, and maps.
+Indeed, mapping with digital devices is given new tools for reinforcing communities, the appropriation of places and new territorialities.
 Mapping, tags, and localization can be seen as a new way of creating meaningful experiences in the actual cities.

 To conclude, whatever our desire for a sense of place, we seem destined to get places with sense.
 The more we found ourselves immerse in the mobile media,